We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 Within the canned grouping, I made other groups: soups, vegetables, and tuna.
 Each group was given a specific spot.

 Don’t put baking goods on the bottom or top shelves.
 Bottom shelf flour and sugar is more likely to attract bugs or ants.
 Top shelf flour can too easily be dropped.
 Don’t do what most people do with their sugar and flour.
 Most people stock and organize their pantry so it LOOKS good, not so it’s user-friendly.
 They put flour and sugar behind the smaller items because it looks better.
-You should, instead, have sugar and flour in front, preferably to one side, so you can still see the little items.
-Source
+You should, instead, have sugar and flour in front, preferably to one side, so you can still see the little items. ~Housecleaning Central

 My pantry is big enough that a large bag of dog food can sit on the floor in the corner and not impede access to other foods.
-This makes for easy access when it’s time to fill the dog’s food bowl.
+This makes for easy access when it’s time to fill the dog’s food bowl!

 The arranging of groups can be done any way you like!
 The more you reduce dead space in your pantry, the better organized your pantry will be.
-And remember: first in, first out.
+And remember: first in, first out!

 Pantry organizers are a lifesaver.
 You won’t believe how much easier life is when there’s a specific place for everything in your pantry!